Borrowing to invest: Folly or fortune?

 Related article: Learn how to swap your debt

-The author also recommends borrowing to invest within an RRSP, although this interest is not deductible.
+The author also recommends borrowing to invest in an RRSP, although this interest is not deductible.
 He gives an example of a person making a $3,000 RRSP contribution (roughly the average annual contribution).
 The contribution is made with after-tax dollars and a person may have to earn $4,500-$5,000 to contribute that $3,000.

 Stevens suggests putting the before-tax amount into your RRSP.
 For example, if you’re in a 36-per-cent tax bracket (a common marginal bracket in my province of Alberta), gross up your contribution to $4,687.50 (borrowing if you have to) to save $1,687.50 in taxes, which can then be applied to the loan and you end up with a $3,000 debt and a $4,687.50 RRSP contribution and a larger tax saving.